MI2CAST/causalBuilder/documentation.md

 <img src="{{site.url}}/images/documentation/fill_vsm.gif" id="gif" alt="A causal statement filled in a vsm-box" />

+Note: Double-clicking on an empty VSM-term shows to which ontologies and controlled vocabularies the auto-complete of that specific field limits to.

 ### 3. Download the causal statement in the desired format
 The causalBuilder can generate a causal-json and a [MITAB2.8](https://psicquic.github.io/MITAB28Format.html).